nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/shepherds-pies-foreign-keys.md

 ```
 You can see above that a `Letter` has both a `RecipientId` and a `WriterId`.
 Neither of them are called `PalId`, which is the normal naming convention for a foreign key, because if one were called `PalId`, it would be impossible to tell whether it is indicating the writer or the recipient.

-To let EF Core know that both `WriterId` and `RecipientId` refer to instances of the `Pal` entity, `Letter` has two `Pal` properties called `Writer` and `Recipient`.
-The `ForeignKey` data annotation is used to tell EF Core that another property in the class is the foreign key that can populate the `Pal` property that it matches.
+To let EF Core know that both `WriterId` and `RecipientId` refer to instances of the `Pal` entity, `Letter` has two properties of type `Pal`.
+One is called `Writer` and the other is called `Recipient`.
+The `ForeignKey` data annotation over each of those properties is used to tell EF Core that another property in the class is the foreign key that can populate the `Pal` property that it matches.

 With these properties configured properly, we are able to add the recipient and the writer to letters when we query the database for them:
 ``` csharp